 We believe energy and water resource education is important.
+EWEB dedicates a portion of customer rates to inspiring kids to explore the wonders of science and learn about watershed health, water quality, clean energy, and emergency preparedness.
 We provide grant funds to local schools, offer tours and presentations and support educational activities in our community.

 Energy and water use is an important issue now and for future generations.
 Check out our curated collection of free activities and lessons, designed to promote discussions on energy and water efficiency and to encourage students to practice smart energy and water decision making.Learn more